 Dancing my way through childhood at the Carol Ennis School of Dance, I later joined La Petite Ballet, which matured into the regional company Berks Ballet Theater.
 I aspired to be a professional ballerina and danced the fairytale role of the Sugar Plum Fairy at the age of 14, but I loved food way too much to pursue ballet as a career.
 (I still love food!)

-After a brief stint in London, I returned to Pennsylvania for about 18 months where I honed my residential design skills while working for a small business.
+After a brief stint in London, I returned to Pennsylvania where I honed my residential design skills while working for a small business.
 In 1995, I moved to Atlanta to cook delicious food, decorate historic homes, and meet my husband.
 Michael and I renovated houses and managed to stay married through all three.
-I became a certified professional oenophile, and transformed myself into an avid gardener after more than 30 years with a black thumb.
+I became a certified professional oenophile, and transformed myself into an avid gardener after living my life with a black thumb.

-In 2007, the recession hit, and Michael had several opportunities to work in Manhattan.
+When the recession hit, Michael had several opportunities to work in Manhattan.
 I needed a change of scenery and began packing almost immediately.
 We sold our 2,800 square foot Victorian bungalow, headed north with a dog and two kitties in tow, and landed in New York City.
 I started writing upon arrival, and hoped that one day I could do it full-time.

 After several sales jobs in Manhattan and the purchase of a new wardrobe, my dream came true.
-Now, as a lifestyle and travel writer, I work out of my pajamas and commute two feet to my desk.
+Now, I’m a New York writer and I work out of my pajamas and commute two feet to my desk.
 This is one of the few advantages of living in a New York apartment, and well, so much for that wardrobe.

-Currently, I manage social media accounts for several New York City-based businesses and I’ve written for a host of blogs as websites, such as BrickUnderground, Metro NY, Olive Oil Times, Business Insider, TravelMag, and more.
+You can find my byline in publications like Metro NY, TravelMag, Olive Oil Times, Business Insider, Mabuhay Magazine, The Epoch Times, and others.
 I spend many hours of my day writing, editing, and running my own blog…..

-I am the co-author of the 48-hour New York Guide, published by Delius Books in partnership with National Geographic France.
-The guidebook is available in French right now (how chic!), but the English version will be available in 2017.
+I am the co-author of the 48-hour New York Guide published by National Geographic.
+The guidebook is available in French and Italian right now (how chic!), but the English version will be available in 2018.
 Check back for details.

 I live in Manhattan with my husband and our furry family.
 When I’m not in front of my laptop, I’m probably wandering the streets of the city I love or off discovering another part of the planet.